 An annual publication to challenge barriers faced by racialized women and youth.

-After hosting our "Let's Love More" Community Art Show & Exhibit in February 2020, the pandemic empowered Flaunt-It to consider further how we can work with artists, activists, entrepreneurs and leaders of all backgrounds, experiences and skills levels.
+After hosting our "Let's Love More" Community Art Show & Exhibit in February 2020, the pandemic empowered Flaunt-It to consider further how we can work with artists, activists, entrepreneurs and leaders of all backgrounds, experiences and skill levels.
 As we could not host events during the pandemic, we contemplated how we could amplify our platform to truly support underserved and underrepresented artists to feel seen, recognized and empowered.
 The idea of creating a physical magazine was always a dream, but as a team, we collectively decided that 2021 would be the year we made that dream come true.

 Throughout 2021, Flaunt-It has worked with nearly 100 Black, Indigenous, Women of Colour (BIWOC) artists from all across the province to produce our first magazine / visual anthology titled "Love Deeply, Love Often, Love Yourself."
 It is a collection of literature and visual, digital, + media arts that share the complex identities and narratives of "all the women who have never felt seen."
 The 200-page magazine is only the first issue of our now annual project.
 Our inaugural magazine production was a part of the Canadian Women's Foundation's Investment Readiness Program, funded by the Government of Canada.